 Henry Dutton Morse (1826-1888) was born in Boston on 20 Apr.
 1826, the son of Hazen and Lucy (Cary) Morse.
 He married Ann Hayden on 22 May 1849.
 He was a partner in the firm of Crosby, Hunnewell & Morse until 1875.
 He then left the firm and organized the Morse Diamond Cutting Co.
 He was the first American to learn the art of diamond cutting and made many improvements to the field.
 He died in Jamaica Plain on 2 Jan.
 1888.

-The Channing family papers form part of the Channing Family collection and includes correspondence of Lucy B. Channing, Barbara H. Channing, Mary E. Channing Higginson, Thomas Wentworth Higginson, Walter Channing II, William Ellery Channing II, Ellen K. Fuller Channing, Margaret (Crane) Fuller, and Henry D. Morse.
+The Channing family papers form part of the Channing family collection and include correspondence of Lucy B. Channing, Barbara H. Channing, Mary E. Channing Higginson, Thomas Wentworth Higginson, Walter Channing II, William Ellery Channing II, Ellen K. Fuller Channing, Margaret (Crane) Fuller, and Henry D. Morse.
 The correspondence concerns family matters, most significantly the marriage and subsequent separation of Ellen Fuller and William E. Channing II.

-Large portions of the entire Channing Family Collection were donated to the Mass.
-Historical Society in 1965 by the children of Henry M. Channing.
+Large portions of the entire Channing family collection were donated to the Massachusetts Historical Society in 1965 by the children of Henry M. Channing.
 It is assumed this collection formed part of that donation.